istio/istio.io/content/docs/concepts/traffic-management/index.md

 services.
 With virtual services, you can add a configuration layer to set up complex traffic routing.
 You can map user-addressable destinations to real workloads in the mesh, for example.
-Or, you can configure more advanced traffic
-routes:

-- To specific services or subsets in the mesh.
+Or, you can configure more advanced traffic routes to specific services or subsets in the mesh.

-- To other network resources in the mesh.

 Your mesh can require multiple virtual services or none depending on your use case.
 You can add [gateways](/docs/concepts/traffic-management/#gateways)